Talent Acquisition

 What is your department’s realistic budget to source for a candidate?
 Do you have a flexible timeline to attract and retain a qualified candidate?
 If you're on a tight timeline, you may require more upfront advertising to attract candidates quickly.
 If you have flexibility and can afford a longer search, you can leverage a more balanced and calculated approach to see whom you attract.
 For many job openings at Mason, free advertising can be leveraged with minimal advertising expenses if a strategic and proactive plan is put in place.

-Advertising Options and Resources
+Advertising Options

 Job ads can be posted in various advertising mediums from print and online to social.
-While some positions may only need free advertising sites and posting on Mason-affiliated sites such as HERC and Higher Ed Jobs, others may require a much more thought out marketing plan to draw the appropriate level of interest.
+While some positions may only need free advertising sites and posting on Mason-affiliated sites such as HERC and Higher Ed Jobs, others may require a much more thought-out marketing plan to draw the appropriate level of interest.
 In certain competitive markets such as Information Technology, STEM fields, and healthcare, it is strongly suggested that paid targeted advertising be used.
-If you are unsure of what a strategic ad campaign that will generate the best chances of success will look like, consult with the TA department to determine your marketing goals and what a realistic campaign will consist of based on your unique needs.
-From there, you can determine budgeted cost and approximate time-to-fill.

 Diversity Advertising

 George Mason University prides itself on its diversity and the value this adds to our school.
 We provide several resources for ensuring that the hiring process includes a diverse pool of underrepresented candidates, whether to address identified search goals, or as a proactive component of a successful search process.
-Below is a link to diversity-based organizations, websites, and resources that can be included in a strategic sourcing campaign.
+For more information, contact Dwala Toombs, TA Outreach & Compliance Programs Manager, at dtoombs@gmu.edu.

 Advertisements and job announcements make a difference in who applies for our positions.
-The language and appearance of our ads should be considered as carefully as the job description itself.
+The language and appearance of our ads should be considered as carefully as the position description itself.
 For guidance on crafting the perfect advertisement, please contact the TA team at jobs@gmu.edu.

 Before the Search

-Search Committees
+Search Committees / Search Participants

 While Mason encourages the use of search committees in Classified searches, we understand the challenges this can create for a department.
 Factors such as expediency, scheduling, and availability can mean that using a search committee may not be the best option for conducting a search.
 Therefore, the use of a search committee is not required for classified staff positions.
 Departments may use discretion when deciding whether to utilize a search committee.

-If utilizing a search committee, the unit/department is encouraged to include those who can add diversity to the committee and bring different perspectives to the group.
-Search committees must be comprised of at least three (3) members.
-All committee members must be included in the Search Committee tab in the applicant tracking system.
+Regardless of whether a search committee is used, the unit/department is encouraged to include those who can add diversity to the hiring team and bring different perspectives to the group.
+In addition, all search participants must be added to the Job card in PageUp even when committee is not utilized.

 If a unit/department elects NOT to use a search committee: